 What Causes Balance Problems In Seniors?

 Balance problems in seniors often occur with age, even for those with good health.
-Balance loss happens for various reasons, such as stiff or damaged joints or something more serious such as a neurological condition.
+Loss of balance happens for various reasons, such as stiff or damaged joints or something more serious such as a neurological condition.
 However, inner ear problems are the most common culprit.

 - Upper respiratory infections